LeonaMussie/PROJECT-2-2/README.md

 - Informative Content: Learn about the benefits of rice oil.
 - User-Friendly Shopping Cart: Easily add and view products in your cart.

-## Getting Started
+## Conclusion

-To start using London Loox Ecommerce Website, visit our website at [www.londonloox.com](https://www.londonloox.com).
+To start using London Loox Ecommerce Website, visit our website.
 Explore the pages to learn about rice oil and enjoy a smooth shopping experience.

 Thank you for choosing London Loox Ecommerce Website for your rice oil needs.
 We hope you have a delightful experience!